rabin008/Soccer_R/README.md

 0.3184912
 ```

-In this case, we get the probability of Everton winning at home to Fulham.
+In this case, we get the probability of Everton winning at home vs Fulham.

 ### Poisson regression